Bigjango13/Burlap/README.md

 ## Where's the C++ interpreter?

-It was removed, the last commit with it was `196539`, here are the benchmarks for both the Rust and C++ implmentation at that time (made using [hyperfine](https://github.com/sharkdp/hyperfine)):
+It was removed, the last commit with it was `196539`, here are the benchmarks for both the Rust and C++ implementation at that time (made using [hyperfine](https://github.com/sharkdp/hyperfine)):
 | Interpreter | Mean | Min | Max |
 |:---|---:|---:|---:|
 | Rust cargo/--release `tests/speedtest.sk` | 5.582 | 5.415 | 5.779 |